Drew Scott: Early career

 At a young age, Scott began acting in theater, improv, and sketch comedy.
-As children, the twins trained as apprentice clowns, eventually performing at parties and events and charging as much as C$100 per hour.
+As children, the twins trained as apprentice clowns, eventually performing at parties and events and charging as much as 100 dollars per hour.
 However, as Jonathan's interest in magic increased, Drew began to focus more on playing basketball.
 As a teen and young adult, he also pursued acting, which included roles on Smallville, Breaker High, and Madison.
-The brothers enrolled in the University of Calgary, and long-time athlete Scott studied kinesiology.
+The brothers enrolled in the University of Calgary, and long time athlete Scott studied kinesiology.
 Despite their plans to become entertainers, the twins didn't want to be "starving artists," and—after watching an informercial by Carleton Sheets—they felt real estate investment would "ease the financial purgatory of being out-of-work actors."
 After researching the topic,—and during their first semester in college—they assumed the lease of a seven-bedroom rental property across the street from their university.
 They cleaned and repaired it, then sublet the remaining five rooms, clearing a profit of $800 a month.
 Taking advantage of a vendor take-back mortgage, they assumed the mortgage of the home with a $250 down payment, made conservative renovations using the rental money, and sold the house a year later for a $50,000 profit.
 They continued to purchase and "flip" homes at wide profit margins for the next 15 years.
 Jonathan went to school for construction and design, eventually becoming licensed as a contractor.
 While his brothers made broader repairs, Drew's labor was mostly limited to installing siding and tile.
 At the same time, they supported themselves with various jobs including flight attendant, personal trainer, bikini store manager, busboy, website designer, and mall cop.
 Always planning careers in entertainment, however, the twins—along with their older brother—co-founded Dividian Production Group in 2002, an independent film production company, and Drew continued acting, directing, and producing on the side.

 Drew had long abandoned his aspirations to play professional basketball after a string of injuries, but in 2003, an Alberta college recruited him.
 Already 25 years old, however, and feeling like he was moving backwards, he left after a few weeks and rejoined Jonathan in the real estate business.
 Having had several negative experiences with realtors, Drew decided to enroll in a real estate program and got his license in 2004, shifting his focus to the real estate transactions.
 That same year, the twins founded Scott Real Estate Inc., a company designed to provide clients, in their words, a "one stop shop" for services in buying, selling, and renovating properties, as well as design consulting and staging open houses.